openstack-archive/kloudbuster/doc/source/usage.rst

 The stop limit is used for KloudBuster to determine when to stop the progression, and do the cleanup if needed earlier.

-In the case of HTTP testing, it is defines as: [number_of_err_packets, percentile_of_packet_not_timeout(%)].
-For example: [50, 99.99] means, KloudBuster will continue the progression run only if **ALL** below conditions are satisfied:
+In the case of HTTP testing:

+    It is defines as: [number_of_err_packets,
+    percentile_of_packet_not_timeout(%)].
+For example: [50, 99.99] means,
+    KloudBuster will continue the progression run only if **ALL** below conditions are satisfied:

     (1) The error count of packets are less or equal than 50;

     (2) 99.99% of the packets are within the timeout range;

-In the case of Storage testing, it is a single integer indicating the degrading percentile.
+In the case of Storage testing:

+    It is a single integer indicating the degrading percentile.
 In the mode of random read and random write, this value indicates the percentile of degrading on IOPS, while in the mode of sequential read and sequential write, this value indicates the percentile of degrading on throughput.

     Assume the IOPS or throughput per VM is a fixed value, usually we are expecting higher values when the VM count grows.
 At certain point where the capacity of storage is reached, the overall performance will start to degrade.

     e.g. In the randread and randwrite mode, for example the IOPS is limited to 100 IOPS/VM.
 In the iteration of 10 VMs, the requested IOPS for the system is 100 * 10 = 1000.
 However, the measured IOPS is degraded to only 800 IOPS.
     So the degraded percentile is calculated as 800/1000=20% for this set of data.

-KloudBuster will continue the progression run if the degrading percentile is within (less or equal) the range as defined.

 HTTP Tool Specific Options